george-hawkins/lighthouse-light-mk2/README.md

 The [Fritzing](https://fritzing.org/home/) file for this circuit is [here](3w-rgb-led-circuit.fzz).

-Note: in the diagram above the 3W RGB LED is shown as if there were pins on the underside of the board, in reality you have to solder the resistors to each pad (or solder on jumper wires).
+Note: in the diagram above the 3W RGB LED is shown as if it were a breadboardable component (with pins on the underside corresponding to the pads seen on the top).
+In reality you'd have to solder the resistors directly to each pad (or solder on jumper wires).

 This circuit uses a 3.7V battery.
 This [Adafruit forum post](https://forums.adafruit.com/viewtopic.php?f=47&t=79083) covers using a 5V source and lists the different limiting resistors needed when using 5V (rather than 3.7V).